Side Image Side Image

 Rules of the Competition

-The build up to the Competition will begin on 16th February 2009 with the airing of 12 short form programmes featuring the twelve finalists from 2008, which will be repeated until the 22nd June 2009.
+The build up to the Competition will begin with the airing of 12 short form programmes featuring the twelve finalists from the previous year, which will be repeated.
 The featured case studies will also appear in Newsweek in a special advertising series sponsored by Shell.
 Viewers/readers will be invited to nominate their favourite project or small business.

 All nominations, entries and votes related to the Competition must comply with these terms and conditions (the “World Challenge Competition Rules”); failure to do so may result in disqualification.